Karyordey20/Karyordey20/README.md

 - 👋 Hi, I’m @Karyordey20
 - 🌱 I am a Software Developer who loves participating from building the backend using a Node.js Express server to developing a great UI/UX interface using React.js along with Next.js in TypeScript.

+- 💞️  I teach web development as a coding instructor at different Tech Hubs and also mentor newbies to become better developers.
 -
-- 💞️ I’m looking to collaborate with ready mind developer across the globe
 - 📫 How to reach me on my whatsapp [+2348071477275]
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...